itedservices/itedservices.github.io/_posts/blog/2015-05-20-new-website.md

 - blog
 - news
 ---
-**Welcome**, after quite some time we have finally decided upon a tool to do our website and blog.
-Here we will be able to share news and tips for the use of Moodle as well as new tools in the tech ed space.
+**Welcome**, after quite some time we have finally decided upon a tool to build our website and blog.
+Here we will be able to share news and tips for the use of Moodle as well as new tools in the #education space.